4 Things To Do

 Increase our customer base by 300% in 18 months.

-This isn't entirely unreasonable for companies that are just getting started or have the capital to expand into new markets.
+This isn't unreasonable a company that is just getting started or have the resources for expansion.

 You may have multiple goals you need your site to accomplish: